syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 The [TextAnnotation]() can be customized using the [LabelStyle]() property.
 The [LabelStyle]() property provides options to customize the font-family, font-size, font-attributes and text color of axis labels.
 The following properties are used to customize the text:

-* [TextColor]() - Gets or sets the color for the text of the label.
+* [TextColor]() - Gets or sets the text color of the label.
-* [BackgroundColor]() -Gets or sets the background color of the labels.
+* [Background]() -Gets or sets the background color of the labels.
 * [Margin]() - Gets or sets the margin of the label to customize the appearance of label.
 * [FontFamily]() -  Gets or sets the font family name for the label.
 * [FontAttributes]() - Gets or sets the font style for the label.
 * [FontSize]() - Gets or sets the font size for the label.
-* [HorizontalTextAlignment]() - Aligns the text horizontally at the Start, Center, or End.
+* [HorizontalTextAlignment]() - Gets or sets the text horizontally at the Start, Center, or End.
-* [VerticalTextAlignment]() - Aligns the text vertically at the Start, Center, or End.
+* [VerticalTextAlignment]() - Gets or sets the text vertically at the Start, Center, or End.

 ## Shape annotation

-The [ShapeAnnotation]() allows you to add annotations in the form of shapes such as rectangles, ellipses, horizontal lines, vertical lines, etc., at specific areas of interest in the chart area.
+The [ShapeAnnotation]() allows you to add annotations in the form of shapes such as rectangles, ellipses,lines, horizontal lines, vertical lines, at specific areas of interest in the chart area.

-* [RectangleAnnotation]() - Draws a rectangle over the chart area.
+* [RectangleAnnotation]() -Used to draw a rectangle over the chart area.
-* [EllipseAnnotation]() - Draws a circle or an ellipse over the chart area.
+* [EllipseAnnotation]() - Used to draw a circle or an ellipse over the chart area.
-* [LineAnnotation]() - Draws a line over the chart area.
+* [LineAnnotation]() - Used to draw a line over the chart area.
-* [VerticalLineAnnotation]() - Draws a vertical line across the chart area.
+* [VerticalLineAnnotation]() - Used to draw a vertical line across the chart area.
-* [HorizontalLineAnnotation]() - Draws a horizontal line across the chart area.
+* [HorizontalLineAnnotation]() -Used to draw a horizontal line across the chart area.

 The following APIs are commonly used in all ShapeAnnotation: